 Participants will also undertake numerous field visits to health care facilities in Indonesia.
 Students will meet with workers in the health system as well as communities to observe current public health responses.
 In order to enrich their knowledge about government and non-government programs, participants will observe on-site projects in vulnerable communities.
 Participants will also observe the social determinants of health and well-being in the rural areas of Indonesia through visits and interaction with the local community.

 In Yogyakarta, participants will discuss, observe and interview local community members and health care workers, and will deliver a presentation on an aspect of a public health issue encountered in the community, as well as offer recommendations regarding future measures that could be adopted in order to overcome the issue.
 At Universitas Indonesia (UI), Jakarta, participants will collaborate with Indonesian undergraduate students and discuss in groups the national and urban health challenges in Indonesia.
 Groups will then deliver a presentation on a particular public health topic.

 4. Reflective Journal (8 hours)

 The purpose of the reflective journal is to encourage critical thinking and reflection from students on their theoretical and vocational learning while on the PHST.
-The reflective journal should also demonstrate evidence of the student’s understanding of the set readings and ability to relate these readings to their daily experiences on the program.
+The reflective journal should also demonstrate evidence of a student’s understanding of the set readings and ability to relate these readings to their daily experiences on the tour.